Boosting your Immune System against Coronavirus: How to Minimize the Risk?

 After a glance at the various foods to improve immunity function and what impact they could have on COVID-19, it's fair to say that food is not everything.
 Today, a lot of the diseases people suffer from boil down to stressful and unhealthy lifestyles.
 These existing diseases won’t help if COVID-19 strikes.
 So, here are 5 actionable things you can do to live healthier.

 Even as you consider these potential immunity-boosting foods and healthy habits to protect yourself from COVID-19, remember that it is best to take steps that are based on your body’s unique constitution.
-Heeding professional advice is the best way to do so.
-Apps like Bajaj Finserv Health App make this process easier, as through it you can get medical advice via e-consultations without even stepping out of your home.
-What’s more, you can book a COVID-19 test using this app and even explore complete health packages as well as features like medicine reminders and a personalised health manager who is at your fingertips 24/7.
+And heeding professional advice is the best way to do so.

 So, when you meet or speak with your doctor, make sure to discuss all possible immune system boosters to give your body the best chance of combatting COVID-19.